 What is the CT Lemon Law for Used Cars?

 The Connecticut Lemon Law for used cars applies to vehicles that are sold by a dealer or lessor and purchased in the state of Connecticut.
 The law protects consumers from purchasing defective used vehicles and sets forth certain requirements for dealers and lessors.
-Under the law, if a vehicle does not conform to an express warranty within one year after purchase, it is presumed to be a lemon unless otherwise proven.

-If this happens, the consumer may receive replacement or refund of their purchase price, depending on how much time has passed since they bought the car.
 Additionally, all repairs must be performed according to manufacturer’s specifications with new parts; any repair attempts made using previously-used parts do not count towards meeting this requirement.

 Buying A Used Car As Is / Lemon Law / Dream Dealer